till90/irrigation_detection/README.md

 This repository is under construction and functions may not work or be whack explained.

+To work with some of the functions you need a Google Earth Engine Account.
+You can apply [here](http://code.earthengine.google.com/)

 ## Notebooks
 ### 01_SSM_1km_V1 [Product Source | World](https://land.copernicus.eu/global/products/ssm)
 Load daily .nc files in nested directories as xarray.
 Subset and mask out unrelevant regions.
 Apply conversation from digital to physical values.